Official websites use .gov

 Pediatric Endocrinology Inter-Institute Training Program

-• Rachel Gafni, MD, Acting Program Director, Pediatric Endocrinology Fellowship Program and Senior Research Physician, Craniofacial and Skeletal Diseases Branch, NIDCR
+• Rachel Gafni, MD, Program Director, Pediatric Endocrinology Fellowship Program, NICHD and Senior Research Physician, NIDCR

-• Jeffrey Baron, MD, Head, Section on Growth and Development, NICHD
+• Jeffrey Baron, MD, Chief, Section on Growth and Development and Affinity Group Head, Developmental Endocrinology, Genetics, and Endocrine Oncology, NICHD

-• Jack Yanovski, MD, PhD, Head, Section on Growth and Obesity, NICHD
+• Jack Yanovski, MD, PhD, Chief, Section on Growth and Obesity and Associate Scientific Director for Translational Medicine, NICHD

-• Deborah Merke, MD, Adjunct Investigator, NICHD, Chief, Section of Congenital Disorders, Clinical Center
+• Deborah Merke, MD, Chief of Pediatric Services and Chief, Section of Congenital Disorders, NIH Clinical Center; Adjunct Investigator, NICHD

-• Alison M. Boyce, MD, Lasker Tenure-Track Investigator, Section on Skeletal Disorders and Mineral Homeostasis, NIDCR
+• Alison M. Boyce, MD, Lasker Tenure-Track Investigator, Head, Metabolic Bone Disorders Unit, Section on Skeletal Disorders and Mineral Homeostasis, NIDCR

-• Stephanie Chung, MD, Lasker Tenure-Track Investigator, Diabetes, Endocrinology, and Obesity Branch, NIDDK
+• Stephanie Chung, MBBS, Lasker Tenure-Track Investigator and Acting Chief, Section on Pediatric Diabetes, Obesity, and Metabolism, Diabetes, Endocrinology, and Obesity Branch, NIDDK

 • Brittney A. Corbin, BA, Pediatric Endocrine Fellowship Program Coordinator, NICHD

 The Fellowship in Pediatric Endocrinology is a three-year program, accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-Applicants must have completed a residency in Pediatrics or Medicine/Pediatrics and be eligible for the American Board of Pediatrics certification examination (exceptions can be made on an individual basis, according to ACGME rules).
-The fellowship is now closed to new trainees, although it is possible for research-oriented fellows at other institutions who are selected to participate in the Pediatric Scientist Development Program to complete their training in the program.
-Training takes place predominately at the National Institutes of Health Clinical Center, which is one of the largest and most sophisticated research institutions in the United States.
+Applicants must have completed a residency in Pediatrics or Medicine/Pediatrics and, if trained in the US, be eligible for the American Board of Pediatrics certification examination (exceptions can be made on an individual basis, according to ACGME rules, to allow fellows without pediatric residency training in the US to join this program).
+The fellowship is open for new trainees.
+It is also possible for research-oriented fellows at other institutions who are selected to participate in the Pediatric Scientist Development Program to complete their training in the program.
+Training takes place predominantly at the National Institutes of Health Clinical Center, which is the largest clinical research hospital in the world, on the NIH Bethesda research campus, which is the world's largest biomedical research facility.
 Additional clinical training takes place at Children's National Hospital in Washington, DC, and at Walter Reed National Military Medical Center in Bethesda, MD.
 The fellowship is designed to provide clinical and research exposure that fosters the development of academic pediatric endocrinologists with experience in clinical, translational, and/or basic research.

 The URL https://www.nichd.nih.gov/about/org/dir/osd/tp/peitp provides more detailed information about the program.